Pizza-Ratz/transiter/docs/docs/deployment.md

 1. The init container, which is based on the the Transiter Docker image.
     This container just initializes the database schema and then exits.

-The topology is identical for non-Docker deployments, described below, though of course Docker images are not used.
+The topology is identical for non-Docker deployments, described below.

 ## Running Transiter without containers